By Attila Zønn

 “Wash your hands,” Mama said.

 Tata was always right.
 He knew everything, so why did Miss Sharps lie to him about angels?
-He played back in his mind the events of the afternoon, how Miss Sharps had talked so happily about Heaven and God, and angels.
+He replayed the events of the afternoon, how Miss Sharps had talked so happily about Heaven and God, and angels.
 Stacey had put her hand up and said, “Some angels can make people fall in love by shooting arrows at them.”

 “Those are cherubs,” Miss Sharps said.
 “And they are just made up creatures for Valentine’s Day.”
-She shook her head.
+She shook her head and chuckled.
 “You can’t make someone fall in love with you by shooting an arrow at them.”

 Stacey didn’t look happy about that.